jirispilka/CTGViewer/doc/installation.rst

 See the (:ref:`developement`) for details on required packages.

-It is also possible (though not recommended) to download the Windows installer and run CTGViewerLite under wine.
+It is also possible (though not recommended) to download the Windows installer and run CTGViewer under wine.

 Installation from source
 ------------------------